genderkit/genderkit/_articles/botox.md

 ### Where can I learn more?

-You can read more about Botox on [the NHS website](https://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/botulinum-toxin-Botox-injections.aspx).
+You can read more about undergoing cosmetic procedures on [the NHS website](https://www.nhs.uk/conditions/cosmetic-procedures/advice/).

 ### References